antoineLeclercq/project-status/work-log/scott-bellware.md

 # Scott Bellware

+## Tue Mar 6 2018
+- Maintenance of contributor-assets in preparation of adding label standardization scripts
+- Removed obsolete repositories: work-log and planning
+- Created project-status repository for housing aggregated status updates as well as work logs
+- Added project-status channel to Slack
+- Installed "new" GitHub integration into Slack for project status commit notifications for the project-status repository
+- Wrote project status update and informed the community of it
+- Created documentation-request repository, and informed the community of its existence and use
+- Started work on tool to set label names, colors, and descriptions for all GitHub repositories
+- Will test with a fresh mind tomorrow before running it against the eventide-project org

 ## Mon Mar 5 2018
 - Reviewed and merged Josh's correction to the error message text when an entity store is not properly configured with a projection
 - Reviewed all open issues